On the colored Links--Gould polynomial

 \subsection{Acknowledgements}

-~ MH was partially supported through the NSF-RTG grant \#DMS-2135960.
+~The authors thank John Links and Daniel L\'opez Neumann for comments on a previous version of this paper.
+MH was partially supported through the NSF-RTG grant \#DMS-2135960.
 The work of RK is partially supported by the SNSF research program NCCR The Mathematics of Physics (SwissMAP), and the SNSF grants no. 200021-232258 and no. 200020-200400.
 BMK was partially supported through the BJNSF grant \#IS24066.